 If you wish to know what information SFAC holds on you then a request can be made to SFAC via firstname.lastname@example.org

-SFAC can hold information on individuals under the basis of the GDPR (EU Directive 2016/679) and Privacy and Electronic Communications (EU 2003).
-SFAC information is held under the basis of consent by the individual.
+SFAC can hold information on individuals under the basis of the Data Protection Act 2018, Privacy and Electronic Communications (EC Directive) Regulations 2003 and General Data Protection Regulation (EU) 2016/679.
+SFAC information is held on the basis of consent by the individual.

 Personal Information Provided to SFAC by donors